🏡 Katie’s Treehouse

 Still, we did learn a lot about how to build a treehouse and Katie got a fantastic place to call her own.

 A place where she writes the rules.
-A place to hang out with a good book.
+Place to hang out with a good book.
 A place to get away from the big people.
 A place to share some brownies.
-A place to share secrets with friends.
+Place to share secrets with friends.
 A place to imagine.
 Katie’s place.

 It looks like something straight out of Cape Cod with the cedar shake shingles.